rlawrenc/cosc_304/labs/lab7/APEX/assign/READMEUnit3.md

 ## Unit 3: Creating a Database Application (10 points)

-### HOL 3-1 Creating a Database Application from Scratch: In this hands-on-lab, you will create a database Web application, Demo Projects.
+### HOL 3-1 Creating a Database Application from Scratch: In this hands-on lab, you will create a database Web application, Demo Projects.
 You will extend and improve this application later (5 points)

 In this lab, you create the initial application using the Create Application wizard to define multiple pages.
 Now that you have created the underlying tables, you are ready to create a desktop application.
 You add reports and forms for the tables you created.